Delta flight makes emergency landing after passenger headbutts flight attendant

 A violent passenger had to be removed from a red-eye flight after headbutting a flight attendant, according to Oklahoma City police.

-Early Friday, Derek Maas, a passenger on a Delta Airlines flight from Orlando to Salt Lake City, was arrested in Oklahoma City.
+Early Friday, Derek Maas, a passenger on a Delta Airlines flight from Salt Lake City to Orlando, was arrested in Oklahoma City.
 The plane made an emergency landing at Will Rogers World Airport and Maas, 28, was booked at 9:25 am, according to the Oklahoma County inmate query.

 After initially being denied a request for alcohol, Maas was eventually served and became "unruly and violent," according to a statement from Delta Airlines.
 Knight says Maas headbutted a male flight attendant and had to be restrained with zip ties on the flight.